 Limitations

-• ImmuneFold is specifically optimized for antibody, nanobody, and T-cell receptor (TCR) structure prediction.
-It is not suitable for general protein structure prediction or modeling large protein complexes beyond immune protein-antigen interactions.
+• ImmuneFold is optimized for antibodies (including nanobodies) and T-cell receptors (TCRs) and their antigen contexts.
+It is not intended for general protein structure prediction, non-Ig domains, or large multi-protein assemblies outside immune protein–antigen complexes.

 How We Use It

-• Supports both antigen-bound and unbound antibody structure prediction, enabling flexible design scenarios.
+• Supports both single-domain (VHH) and paired heavy/light chain antibody modeling within sequence length limits, enabling broad design scenarios.

 References